Skip to main content

 5. KNOW that Nothing is set in stone- You are in charge of your own reality.

-6. Do NOT PAINT YOUR PARTNER INTO YOUR OWN PERSONAL CULTURAL IDENTITY.
+6. DO NOT PAINT EACHOTHER WITH YOUR OWN CULTURAL IDENTITIES.

 This goes for those with a strong national pride and roots.
-Cultural identity can be very personal and impossible to relate to if you do not speak the same language, born and raised in the same city or took part in those same gigs and heard those songs and built the same emotional attachment each time that song is played.
+Cultural identity can be impossible to relate to if you do not speak the same language or did not grow up in the same culture.

-7. SUPPORT AND HELP YOUR PARTNER TO FIND THEIR OWN CULTURAL IDENTITY IN THE NEW HOME COUNTRY
+7. SUPPORT AND HELP YOUR PARTNER TO FIND THEIR OWN IDENTITY IN THE NEW HOME COUNTRY

-8. ACCEPT THAT YOUR CULTURAL IDENTITY IN THE NEW HOME COUNTRY CAN NOT BE THE SAME AS BACK HOME.
+8. ACCEPT THAT YOUR IDENTITY IN THE NEW HOME COUNTRY CAN NOT BE COMPLETELY THE SAME AS BACK HOME.

 9. DO NOT HOLD GRUDGES